Gap-K%: Measuring Top-1 Prediction Gap for Detecting Pretraining Data: Experiments

-\paragraph{Ablation of key components.} We ablate the two key differences between our method and Min-K\%++: Top-1 gap score in place of mean-based normalization and the application of sequential smoothing via a sliding window.
+\paragraph{Ablation of key components.} We ablate the two key differences from Min-K\%++: Top-1 gap score in place of mean-based normalization and sequential smoothing.
 Table~\ref{tab:ablation} shows that neither modification alone is sufficient to achieve a large performance gain.
-Replacing the mean-based normalization with the Top-1 gap slightly degrades performance.
+Replacing the mean-based normalization with the Top-1 gap leads to a marginal drop in performance.
 On the other hand, applying sequential smoothing to the original Min-K\%++ score leads to an improvement in AUROC, indicating that smoothing is generally effective.
 Importantly, the largest performance gain is achieved when sequential smoothing is applied to the Top-1 gap score.
-While smoothing alone stabilizes the score, the Top-1 gap provides a more discriminative per-token signal whose effectiveness is fully realized only after sequential smoothing.
+While smoothing alone stabilizes the score, the Top-1 gap provides a more discriminative per-token signal that becomes effective only when combined with sequential smoothing.